walterdejong/synctool/doc/chapter2.md

 uses `nmap ping` with which you can scan your management network and quickly turn it into a synctool configuration.
 This makes life a bit easier.

+Next, you have to tell synctool which node is the master management node.
 Some people like managing the master node itself with synctool.
-While it _is_ possible to do this, it's often better to exclude the master
+While it _is_ possible to do this, it's often better to exclude the master node:

-node:
+    master n1
+    # slave n2

-    node n1 master     hostname:n1.mycluster.org
+    node n1                hostname:n1.mycluster.org
     ignore_node n1

-You may also leave the master node out of the configuration altogether.
+You may also define slave nodes.
+Slaves are cold standby's that get full copies of the synctool repository.
+A slave may be used as a failback in case your management workstation breaks down.

 > Previous versions of synctool had a `masterdir` setting.
 > It no longer exists; the overlay directory must reside under